ekg/alignment-and-variant-calling-tutorial/README.md

 # NGS alignment and variant calling

 This tutorial steps through some basic tasks in alignment and variant calling using a handful of Illumina sequencing data sets.
-For theoretical background, please refer to the included [presentation on alignment and variant calling](https://github.com/ekg/alignment-and-variant-calling-tutorial/raw/master/presentations/Alignment%2C%20Variant%20Calling%2C%20and%20Filtering%20(WGC%20NGS%20Bioinformatics).pdf).
+For theoretical background, please refer to the included [presentation on alignment and variant calling](https://docs.google.com/presentation/d/1t921ccF66N0_oyn09gbM0w8nzADzWF20rfZkeMv3Sy8/edit?usp=sharing), or the [included PDF from a previous year](https://github.com/ekg/alignment-and-variant-calling-tutorial/raw/master/presentations/Alignment%2C%20Variant%20Calling%2C%20and%20Filtering%20(WGC%20NGS%20Bioinformatics).pdf).

 ## Part 0: Setup